-In the Profile tab, select the languages you know.
-Chosen languages will have priority while displaying the projects’ target languages list.
+In the Preferred languages section, select the languages you know.
+Selected languages will have priority while displaying the projects’ target languages list.

-In Notifications tab, you can enable notifications you’d like to receive and disable the ones that demand less attention.
+In the Notifications tab, you can enable notifications you’d like to receive and disable the ones that require less attention.
 You can select the types of events in Crowdin, channels to receive the updates, and set notification rules for particular projects.

 To be able to select Slack as a notification channel, set up Slack integration.
 First of all, click Connect Slack and authorize the connection with Crowdin on the Slack side.
 After the simple set up, you’ll be able to select notifications to get via Slack.